Dance Dance Dance (E-girls song): Music video

 An accompanying music video was directed by Kanji Suto, which depicts the members in a casino-like club.
 According to singer Ami, the track focuses primarily on the group's dancing efforts as a result of their experimentation of "disco-funk" music.
 Furthermore, performing member commented that the atmosphere of the clip was similar to a movie and noticed the amount of consistent "glowing costumes".
 The visual opens with the girls getting reading to perform on stage, applying make-up and getting dressed, whilst members Sayaka and Yurino introduce the audience by dancing in a window.
 As the "E.G." neon logo turns vibrant pink, dancers Anna Suda, Mio Nakajima and Kaede dance in tailored suits while Karen Fujii, Ami, Reina Washio and Shizuka sing in the background.
 Shuuka Fujii, Harumi Sato and Nozomi Bando appear with pink-and-black feathered dresses to dance, and as the chorus starts, the final members Nonoka Yamaguchi and Anna Ishii move alongside the other girls.
 From the second verse onwards, it shows the group in various backstage areas getting ready while performing the number.
 By the bridge, Washio and Ami sit in the middle of the stage where two spotlights are shun over them.
 The final scene has them all together dancing to the track, moonwalking and other various dance moves, and goes black after the track finishes.
 In a review by Arama Japan, they compared the group's overall performance to the work of their brother group, Exile.

 Promotion and live performances

 In order to promote the single, E-girls conducted a series of concert shows and endorsement deals.
 The track was used as the ending theme songs to two Japanese shows; the Huis Ten Bosch commercial advertisements, and to TV Asahi's Wish!
 Ranking.
-At the end of 2015, E-girls were invited to performed a third time at Kōhaku Uta Gassen, and sung "Dance Dance Dance".
+At the end of 2015, E-girls were invited to perform a third time at Kōhaku Uta Gassen, and sung "Dance Dance Dance".
 Additionally, it was performed on another year-end special through Japan's CDTV So far, the band have included the recording on one of their concert tours; the E.G. Smile 2016 show, where it appeared as an encore number.
 The track was included on every tour date, and subsequently added onto their live release that coincided with the triple DVD/Blu-ray bundles for E.G. Crazy.